Shopify/mobile-buy-sdk-ios/CheckoutAnywhere/docs/Integration/Integration Guide-template.markdown

 - The `Sample App Native` demonstrates a native checkout using Apple Pay
 - The `Sample App Web` displays a shop's responsive website and supports both Apple Pay and web checkout

 To implement a fully custom checkout experience in your app, use the **Mobile Buy SDK** to obtain product details, build a cart, and complete a checkout.
-The `BUYDataProvider` provides methods to perform these tasks.
+The `BUYClient` provides methods to perform these tasks.

 ### Overview